Volunteers in Mission / Disaster Response

 Outside the Arkansas Conference:

-- Any of the wildfire, flood, or hurricane devastated areas are continuing relief and recovery efforts.
+- Any of the wildfire, flood, or hurricane devastated areas are continuing recovery efforts.

 Upcoming Mission Journeys